-You will also be asked whether you give permission for the DWP or DfC to contact your GP or other organisations for further information about your IBD.
-You will not be asked for detailed information about your IBD in this telephone call.
+You will be asked whether you give permission for the DWP to contact your GP or other organisations for further information about your Crohn's or Colitis.
+You will not be asked for detailed information about your Crohn's or Colitis in this telephone call.

 If you find it difficult to speak on the telephone, someone else can make the call for you but you will need to be there to confirm that you want to register a claim.
-If your first language is not English, you can ask to use the DWP or DfC's interpreting service.
+If your first language is not English, you can ask to use the DWP interpreting service.
 If you are not able to use the telephone and there is nobody to help you, you may be able to ask for a paper form to register your claim.